intel/CommsPowerManagement/pwr.md

 This is a python module which allows an application to modify power attributes of a CPU.
 Manipulation can be done to the frequency of cores, frequency of the uncore, frequency profiles can be set to achieve desired performance, as well as that capabilities of a CPU can be obtained and its frequency and power consumption stats monitored.
-The library will provide a list of core and/or CPU objects whose attributes can be modified and committed to make changes on the CPU.
+The library will provide a list of core, CPU objects, and a system object, some of whose attributes can be modified and committed to make changes on the CPU.

 ## Prerequisites

 The module requires that hardware P-States are enabled in the BIOS and the intel_pstate performance scaling driver is used in the kernel.
 Specific features of the module can only be utilized as long as the underlying hardware/software has that capability.
 Minimum requirements for these features are as follows:

-* Intel(R) Speed Select Technology - Base Frequency (SST-BF): requires Linux kernel v5.1 or later, and a supported CPU (such as Intel(R) Xeon 6230N)
+* Intel(R) Speed Select Technology - Base Frequency (SST-BF):
+    * Requires Linux kernel v5.1 or later.
+    * SST-BF compatible BIOS (For Intel(R) boards, please check their respective BIOS downloads, for example [the S2600WF BIOS with SST-BF support](https://downloadcenter.intel.com/download/29105/Intel-Server-Board-S2600WF-Family-BIOS-and-Firmware-Update-Package-for-UEFI?v=t)

+    * A supported CPU (such as Intel(R) Xeon 6230N)

 ## Installation